 AIR’s Pitch Page lists people and places that acquire work from freelancers.
 See below for our list.

-To have your program or project listed, and to receive pitches, please go to the Pitch Page Submission/Update Listing Form.
+To have your program or project listed, and to receive pitches, please fill out this short form.

 New to pitching?
 There are a few resources just for you: